-Kellogg, Ndour Propel Bobcats Over Spiders In Overtime< < Back to
+Kellogg, Ndour Propel Bobcats Over Spiders in Overtime< < Back to

 Sometimes 40 minutes is just not enough to decide a basketball game.
 Ohio’s (8-3) matchup with Richmond (8-4) Sunday was one of those times, as the Bobcats needed an overtime period to defeat the Spiders 70-69 at the Robins Center.

 Trailing by two with 0:13 left in overtime, the Bobcats called a timeout to set up a play.
-Then on the ensuing possession, the ball was swung around to Nick Kellogg, who fired up a fade away 3-pointer over a defender.
+Then on the ensuing possession, the ball was swung around to Nick Kellogg, who fired up a fade away three-pointer over a defender.
 His shot found the bottom of the net and gave Ohio a one-point lead.